 This community celebrates the values and lessons of a multi-cultural heritage that serves as its strength and foundation in a progressive, modern world.
 Caribou offers an outstanding environment in which to raise a family.
 Enjoy breathtaking sunsets on nearby lakes.
 The ocean is within easy travel distance.

 Aroostook County provides great hunting and fishing, as well as a multitude of outdoor activities, including camping, biking, canoeing, kayaking, hiking, snowmobiling and downhill and cross-country skiing.
-The Maine Winter Sports Center was recently developed as a premier cross-country skiing venue.
-The Center hosted the 2004 World Cup, the 2005 Paralympics and the 2006 Biathlon World Cup.
+The Maine Winter Sports Center was developed as a premier cross-country skiing venue.
+The Center has hosted several World Cup, Paralympics and Biathlon World Cup events since 2004.
 Rural northern Maine enjoys a four-season environment, abundant opportunities for relaxed living, welcoming friendly communities, and a variety of recreational pursuits within minutes (rather than the typical hours).
 A regional airport is available in nearby Presque Isle.

 Websites of Interest